Use our free online life balance wheel to do a wheel of life assessment to help you restore the balance in your life

 The Importance of Having Life in Balance

-For example, when we have an important project to do at work we might pay too much attention to work and not eat well or exercise.
+For example, when we have an important project to do at work, we might pay too much attention to work and not eat well or exercise.
 In this example, the section related to lifestyle choices such as food intake and physical activity might suffer.
-Even if we have a stressful job, it is important that we take care of ourselves by making sure that we are eating right, exercising often, taking breaks when needed, including time for ourselves in our busy days, and getting enough sleep.
+Even if we have a stressful job, it is important that we take care of ourselves by making sure that we are eating right, exercising often, taking breaks when needed, including time for ourselves, and getting enough sleep.

 The Wheel of Life (or Life Wheel) is a great tool to visually reflect the balance in your life.